APPENDIX R: ENFORCEMENT GUIDANCE

-Interagency Statement on Enforcement of Bank Secrecy Act/Anti-Money Laundering Requirements309This statement is intended to set forth general policy guidance.
-It is not intended to compel or preclude an enforcement or other supervisory action as necessary in a specific factual situation.
+Joint Statement on Enforcement of Bank Secrecy Act/Anti-Money Laundering Requirements309This statement supersedes the Interagency Statement on Enforcement of BSA/AML Requirements issued by the Agencies in July 2007 and is intended to set forth general policy guidance.
+It does not compel or preclude an enforcement or other supervisory action as appropriate in a specific factual situation.

 BSA/AML Compliance Program Requirement.

 Under section 8(s) of the FDIA and section 206(q) of the FCUA, each of the Agencies is directed to prescribe regulations requiring each insured depository institution to establish and maintain procedures reasonably designed to assure and monitor the institution’s compliance with the requirements of the BSA (collectively, these procedures form the basis of each institution’s “BSA/AML compliance program”).
 Sections 8(s) and 206(q) require that each Agency’s examination of an institution include a review of the institution’s BSA/AML compliance program and that reports of examination describe any problem with the BSA/AML compliance program.
 Finally, sections 8(s) and 206(q) state that if an institution has failed to establish and maintain a BSA/AML compliance program or has failed to correct any problem with the BSA/AML compliance program previously reported to the institution by the appropriate Agency, the appropriate Agency shall issue a cease and desist order against the institution.